Dentist instructing a male patient with glasses, on dental insurance, while holding a digital tablet.

 Explanation of Benefits (EOB)

 A statement that explains how we processed a claim based on the charges for any services performed, the allowed amount for those services, the amount you may owe, and other adjustments to the charges for the services provided, if applicable.
-You can view a detailed explanation of EOBs on our website.
+Learn how to read your EOB.

 Florida Blue member account